Female Furies: Fictional team history

 Under unknown circumstances, the Female Furies left Barda on Earth and returned to Apokolips where they were temporarily assigned to command a unit of automated battle machines as punishment for their defection.
-The Furies attempted to revolt, but they were subdued along with Granny Goodness by Apokoloptian soldiers with electric jolts.
+The Furies attempted to revolt, but they were subdued along with Granny Goodness.

 The Female Furies eventually regained Darkseid's trust, and he assigned them the task of retrieving Glorious Godfrey from Belle Reve Penitentiary.
-He appointed Lashina as new leader of the Furies, though Desaad tried to convince the ruler to appoint his sister Bernadeth in the position.
+He appointed Lashina as new leader of the Furies, though DeSaad tried to convince the ruler to appoint his sister Bernadeth in the position.
 The Furies traveled to Earth and broke into the prison, battling various members of the Suicide Squad and easily capturing their target.
 As the Furies opened a Boom Tube to return to Apokolips, Bernadeth betrayed Lashina, leaving her for dead on Earth.
 Lashina briefly took the codename Duchess and joined the Suicide Squad until she was able to find a way to return to her planet.

 Lashina recruited several members of the Squad into helping her return to Apokolips, and kidnapped several others (including Big Barda).
 When they arrived on Apokolips, the Suicide Squad battled through waves of Parademons.
 They were soon after confronted by the Female Furies and other members of Darkseid's Elite.
 During the battle, Stompa battled Vixen but ended up getting defeated by Barda.
 Mad Harriet fought and defeated Shade, the Changing Man by using his own energies against him.
 Newcomer Artemiz and her Cyberpak battled Nightshade, though the Fury suffered defeat.
 Bernadeth waited until Lashina had exhausted herself battling others, then struck her with her dagger.
 However, Lashina eventually defeated Bernadeth and killed her by snapping her neck.
 Granny Goodness ended the battle and welcomed Lashina back to the Furies's ranks.
 When asked what they should do with the remaining members of the Suicide Squad, Lashina replied: "Let's just kill them".
 Before they were able to finish off the Squad, the Forever People appeared with the Suicide Squad members that had remained on Earth.
 Their interference allowed Big Barda and the other captives to fight back, though the battle came to an end when Darkseid appeared.
 Enraged that Lashina had brought humans to Apokolips, he revived Bernadeth and used his Omega Beams to disintegrate Lashina.
 He then revived the fallen Suicide Squad members and allowed them to leave Apokolips.

 Much later, Granny Goodness held a combat demonstration at her orphanage, displaying Bernadeth, Stompa, Mad Harriet, and Artemiz as they battled a group of Series-9 Drones.
 The demonstration was interrupted by Darkseid, who revealed Mister Miracle had returned to Apokolips, and he wanted the Furies to kill him.
 He revived Lashina, though as punishment he kept Bernadeth as leader.
 The Furies managed to quickly defeat Mister Miracle and deliver him to Darkseid's throne room.
 After his comrades aided his escape, Mister Miracle defeated the Female Furies using his miracle mister soap.